 Broken collarbones (also called clavicle fractures) are fairly common, representing about 5 percent of all adult fractures.
-Clavicle fractures are even more common in children, representing between of all child fractures.
+Clavicle fractures are even more common in children, representing between

 A 2016 Swedish study found that 68 percent of clavicle fractures occurred in males.
 The 15- to 24-year-olds represented the largest age group among males, at 21 percent.
 But in people older than 65, more women than men had broken collarbones.